mastercoding/conquest-php/README.md

 conquest-php
 ============

-A Conquest PHP implementation for www.theaigames.com
+A Conquest PHP implementation for www.theaigames.com.
+It's not ready for use yet.